 Theodore Dalrymple, Sr. New English Review Editor, and a.k.a.
 Dr. Anthony Daniels, is a recently retired doctor and psychiatrist working in a slum hospital and prison in Birmingham, England.
-A prolific author of numerous essays and opinion pieces carried in the Wall Street Journal, Cato Institute, The Spectator, Daily Telegraph, New Criterion, City Journal and National Review, he is also the author of Life at the Bottom : The Worldview That Makes the Underclass, So Little Done, Our Culture, What's Left of It : The Mandarins and the Masses, Romancing Opiates : Pharmacological Lies and the Addiction Bureaucracy, In Praise of Prejudice: The Necessity of Preconceived Ideas, Not With A Bang, But A Whimper: The Poltics and Culture of Decline, Second Opinion, The New Vichy Syndrome and Anything Goes (New English Review Press, 2011).
+A prolific author of numerous essays and opinion pieces carried in the Wall Street Journal, Cato Institute, The Spectator, Daily Telegraph, New Criterion, City Journal and National Review, he is also the author of Life at the Bottom : The Worldview That Makes the Underclass, So Little Done, Our Culture, What's Left of It : The Mandarins and the Masses, Romancing Opiates : Pharmacological Lies and the Addiction Bureaucracy, In Praise of Prejudice: The Necessity of Preconceived Ideas, Not With A Bang, But A Whimper: The Poltics and Culture of Decline, Second Opinion, The New Vichy Syndrome, Anything Goes and Farewell Fear.
 Dr. Dalrymple's NER archives are here.

 Rebecca Bynum, author of Allah is Dead: Why Islam is Not a Religion, Publisher and Sr. Managing editor for New English Review, is an American writer, political analyst and researcher.
 She currently serves as Secretary of World Encounter Institute.
 Formerly News Editor and Board member of Jihad Watch, Mrs. Bynum's articles are archived here.

 Hugh Fitzgerald, Sr. New English Review Editor, Managing Editor of the NER blog, The Iconoclast, and board member of World Encounter Institute.
 Mr. Fitzgerald is a formerly the Sr. Analyst for Jihadwatch.
 His articles are archived here.